 The typical all-season tire’s main attributes are an extended tread life, good wet and dry road traction, and a comfortable ride.
-All-season tires are the most popular choice in North America for passenger cars, SUVs, and light trucks.
+Winter tires vs. All season tires are the most popular choice in North America for passenger cars, SUVs, and light trucks.
 If you live in a climate with mild temperatures and rarely encounter snow and ice, one set of durable all-season tires can serve you perfectly well year-round.

-All-season tires feature a harder tread compound than the tread rubber used in a winter tire.
+Winter tires vs. all-season tires feature a harder tread compound than the tread rubber used in a winter tire.
 This is because the rubber has to last longer and grip at a more extensive temperature range.
 All-season tires are designed for climates that rarely have temperatures below freezing.
 In fact, below 42 degrees °F (6 degrees °C), the rubber in all-season tires starts to harden.
-The tires continue to work okay at these lower temperatures, but not with dedicated winter tires’ traction level.
+The tires continue to work okay at these lower temperatures, but not with a dedicated winter tires’ traction level.

 The open tread channels, and small thin grooves, also called sipes, allow water to evacuate quickly from under the tire in the rain.
 The sipes are also like an extra biting edge for the tire to grip onto the road surface.
 At any instant, there are dozens of grooves and tread sipes in contact with the road.
 This is the crucial feature of all-season tires; to provide the traction you expect to have in heavy rain, and in light ice and snow, without trading off tread-life or dry road handling.